Xi'an Jiaotong University: Rankings and reputation

 XJTU is one of the elite universities in China with its status as a Double First-Class Construction university, C9 League University, and a member of the University Alliance of the Silk Road.
 It is the only university in Western China to be included in the C9 League and one of only two universities in the Western China region (alongside Sichuan University) that consistently rank among the top-15 comprehensive research universities nationwide.

 As of 2025, Xi'an Jiaotong University was ranked among China's top-10 research comprehensive universities and ranked first in Western China region, with a combined population of almost 300 million.

-For 2025, XJTU was ranked #141 by U.S. News & World Report Best Global University Ranking, #138 by the Center for World University Rankings, and # 92 by Academic Ranking of World Universities.
+For 2026, XJTU was ranked # 79 by Academic Ranking of World Universities, #129 by U.S. News & World Report Best Global University Ranking, and #124 by the Center for World University Rankings.

 Xi'an Jiaotong graduates are highly desired in China and worldwide.
 In 2017, its Graduate Employability rankings placed at #101 in the world in the QS Graduate Employability Rankings.
 Internationally, XJTU is regarded as one of the most reputable Chinese universities by the Times Higher Education World Reputation Rankings where it ranked 176-200th globally.